-Appendix 3: The 'At Risk' Procedure
+Appendix 3: The 'Proceed with Caution' Procedure

-The 'At Risk' procedure is intended to give early warning that a research degree programme is at risk of either not achieving the learning outcomes or such delays as to make timely completion unlikely.
-It may be instigated at any point if it can be demonstrated that a student has not achieved agreed targets or is not in regular contact with his or her supervisor(s).
+The 'Proceed with Caution' procedure is intended to give early warning that a research degree programme is at risk of either not achieving the learning outcomes or such delays as to make timely completion unlikely.
+It may be instigated at any point if it can be demonstrated that a student has not achieved agreed targets or is not in regular contact with the supervisory team.

-A student is identified as 'at risk' if there is evidence that:
+A student is identified as 'Proceed with Caution' if there is evidence that: